 The <DOCUMENT> subtree consists of field values for the document.
 The tag is the name of the document field, and the value of the tag is the value of the field in the document.
 For documents that you indexed in IDX format, this subtree is flat.
 For documents that you indexed in XML format, this subtree might have additional field structure, corresponding to the original XML.

-Commonly, the reference for a document is stored in a field called DREREFERENCE, the content of a document is stored in a field called DRECONTENT, and the database name is stored in a field called DREDBNAME.
+Commonly, the reference for a document is stored in a field called DRECENTENT, and the database name is stored in a field called DRECONTENT, and the database name is stored in a field called DREDBNAME.

 Glossary